Sacramental activities help students grow in their relationship to God.

 Social activities provide fellowship in a peer group that shares a faith commitment, create community within IHS, and help integrate IHS into the local community.

 - March for Life

-Twenty-five hours of community each student must complete service hours annually.
+Each student must complete twenty-five hours of community service annually.
 Students are required to fulfill 100 hours of service for graduation.
 Campus Ministry offers many opportunities to engage in service.
 Through serving others, students grow in their knowledge of the world and themselves.